jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

     i.e. that are called by {CALL|INTERRUPT} and ended by {RET|RETI}.
 These so created words can be used only in ASSEMBLER context.

 	In the embedded assembler, added 3 backward BW1 BW2 BW3 and 3 forward FW1 FW2 FW3 jump labels to use with GOTO, ?GOTO.
-    These labels are for single use (one jump for one label).
+    These labels are for single use (one jump for one label) but immediately reusable once resolved.

-	you can compile up to 32 threads vocabularies ==> interpretation time is divided by sqrt(threads).
+	you can compile up to 32 threads vocabularies ==> interpretation time is divided by ~sqrt(threads).

-	In root folder you can program files *.txt to any target by using drag and drop on their respective file.bat, The same applies to MSP430-FORTH\source files .f and .4th to any target by using drag and drop.
-	Double click on these files.bat to see how to do.

 	Memory management :
-	Fast Forth defines 4 levels of programm memory :
+	Fast Forth defines 4 levels of program memory with this words :
-		WIPE that resets programm memory as txt file was, RST_HERE / RST_STATE that set / reset the boundary of program protected against <reset>, PWR_HERE / PWR_STATE that set / reset the boundary of program protected against power ON/OFF, and nothing, i.e. volatile memory.
+		WIPE (and any system failure) that resets program memory, vectors interrupts and any DEFERred words, RST_HERE / RST_STATE that sets / resets the boundary of program protected against <reset> and COLD, PWR_HERE / PWR_STATE that sets / resets the boundary of program protected against power ON/OFF, and nothing, i.e. volatile program.

-	You can download source files with hardware or software control flow (i.e. without line or char delays) up to:
+	You can download source files with hardware and/or software control flow (i.e. without line or char delays) up to:
 		134400  bds @ 500kHz
         268800  bds @ 1MHz
         614400  bds @ 2MHz